Quenton Nelson: 2018 season

 The Indianapolis Colts selected Nelson in the first round (sixth overall) of the 2018 NFL draft.
-On May 11, 2018, the Colts signed Nelson to a fully guaranteed four-year, $23.88 million contract, including a signing bonus of $15.45 million.
+On May 11, 2018, the Colts signed him to a fully guaranteed four-year, $23.88 million contract, including a signing bonus of $15.45 million.

 On November 1, 2018, Nelson was named the NFL Offensive Rookie of the Month for October, after being part of an offensive line that had not allowed a sack in 156 straight drop backs and had 200 rushing yards in back-to-back games for first time in 33 years.
 Nelson becoming the first guard to ever win the award, and he and Shaquille Leonard (who won Defensive Player of the Month in September) became the first teammates to win awards in the same season.
 Nelson was named to the Pro Bowl as a rookie and was named first-team All-Pro.
 He was also named to the PFWA All-Rookie Team.

 2019 season

-In the 2019 season, Nelson appeared in and started all 16 games for the Colts.
+In his second professional season, Nelson appeared in and started all 16 games for the Colts.
 He played 1,042 snaps, allowing no sacks and committing just three penalties; he earned a grade of 91.2 from Pro Football Focus.
 For the second consecutive season, Nelson was named as a First Team All-Pro and earned a Pro Bowl nomination.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2020.